 “No, honey,” her father said, voice dry and cracking.
 “He’s not.
 Because he’s a hero.”

 Hero.
 The word sat in her ears, gnawing at her mind and laying eggs.
 “But how can he be a hero?”

 “Because,” he said, “anyone who kills a hemo is a hero.
 That’s the way it is.”

 How could a girl of seven hope to make sense of such an unjust truth spoken so bluntly?
 “But…why?”

-Her mother wiped her tears with a handkerchief and stood, muttering to herself about dinner.
+Her mother wiped her tears with a handkerchief and stood, muttering to herself about their uneaten dinner.
 She vanished, leaving an electricity buzzing between Lena and her father.
 His posture slumped, and his shoulders shook with sorrow.
 Never once had Lena seen him like this.
 The weight of Rebecca’s death seemed to have robbed him of his voice, but the blatant injustice of the news report could not sit undecoded.

 “Why?”
 Lena choked again.
 “Why would anyone wanna hurt us?”

 Finally, he met her tear-filled gaze.
 His eyes concealed a pain no seven-year-old should ever have had to see.
 “One day you will understand,” he said.
 “You will understand what we have done.
 Why we deserve this.
 I’m… I’m sorry this is the way you had to find out.
 I’m sorry I didn’t do more.”